WGN-TV: Affiliation with The CW and superstation programming split (2006–2016)

-Channel 9 remained an affiliate of The WB until the network ceased operations on September 17, 2006; it became a charter affiliate of The CW when that network debuted the following day on September 18.
-WPWR, meanwhile, had disaffiliated from UPN on September 4 and began carrying MyNetworkTV programming upon that network's September 5 launch.
-As a CW affiliate, WGN-TV had been one of the network's higher-rated affiliates in terms of overall viewership, often drawing more viewers than Fox-owned WFLD—even in prime time, despite the latter's Fox programming.
-Channel 9 carried the entire CW schedule from the network's launch, including its children's program blocks (Kids' WB, The CW4Kids/Toonzai, Vortexx and One Magnificent Morning); however, from September 2013 to September 2016, WGN had aired the network's daytime talk show block—which had been reduced to one hour (from two) in September 2011—one hour earlier (at 2 p.m.) than other CW affiliates in the Central Time Zone, aligning with the block's East Coast airtime.
-WGN-TV gradually evolved its programming slate during the late 2000s and 2010s, adopting a news-intensive format (expanding its newscast production to 70 hours per week by 2016), and shifting its weekday daytime lineup towards mainly first-run talk and game shows during the daytime hours; as fewer film packages were offered on the syndication market, its weekend schedule also began relying less on feature films and shifted to incorporate local lifestyle and tourism programs as well as additional first-run and off-network syndicated shows.
+WGN-TV remained an affiliate of The WB until the network ceased operations on September 17, 2006; it became a charter affiliate of The CW the following day when that network debuted.
+WPWR had disaffiliated from UPN on September 4 and began carrying MyNetworkTV programming upon that network's September 5 launch.
+WGN-TV had been one of The CW's high-rated affiliates in terms of viewership, often drawing more viewers than Fox-owned WFLD, even in prime time.
+WGN-TV carried the entire CW schedule from the network's launch, including its children's program blocks Kids' WB, The CW4Kids/Toonzai, Vortexx, and One Magnificent Morning); from September 2013 to September 2016, however, WGN aired the network's daytime talk show block, which had been reduced to one hour from two in September 2011, one hour earlier (at 2 p.m.) than other CW affiliates in the Central Time Zone, aligning with the block's East Coast airtime.
+WGN-TV gradually evolved its programming during the late 2000s and 2010s, adopting a news-intensive format, expanding its news production to 70 hours per week by 2016, and shifting its weekday daytime lineup towards mainly first-run talk and game shows during the daytime hours.
+Because fewer film packages were offered on the syndication market, its weekend schedule also relied less on feature films and shifted toward local lifestyle and tourism programs, and additional first-run and off-network syndicated shows.